-If you’re worried about money…
+If you’re worried about money

-If you’re worried about study abroad messing with your classes and credits…
+If you’re worried about study abroad messing with your classes and credits

-If you’re worried about traveling alone…
+If you’re worried about traveling alone

 Many colleges and universities do shorter departmental trips over spring break or for a few weeks in the summer.
-For example, a German class might visit Germany for a week, or nursing students may join a trip to Guatemala to help with record-keeping.
-These kinds of study abroad trips are typically shorter and led by a professor, so you will be surrounded by people you know in your major.
+For example, a German class might visit Germany for a week, or Nursing students may join a trip to Guatemala to help with record-keeping.
+These kinds of study abroad trips are typically shorter and led by a professor, so you'll be surrounded by people you know in your major.
 Or you might find a more straightforward study abroad trip done over spring break, where it’s just for travel (and fun!).

+It’s okay to be a little anxious about studying abroad.
+It’s big and challenging and unknown.
+But it’s also important to remember that studying abroad is a life-changing experience.
+So it’s worth facing your fears—and growing from them.
 Whether it’s for one week or six months, whether you visit one country or five, whether you go alone or with 30 other people, studying abroad is one of the best things you can do for yourself in your college career.
-Studying abroad exposes you to people and experiences you might never meet or see again in your life, and it is such a great way to meet new friends and learn a little more about the world we live in.
+It exposes you to people and experiences you might never meet or see again in your life, and it's a great way to meet new friends and learn a little more about the world we live in.